Thursday, October 27, 2011

 Monastery under restoration.

-We were the subject of much curiosity and gawking as our Canadian car slowly navigated the “topes” (speed bumps) and narrow shoulder-less roadway.
-I'm sure our friends were convinced we had absolutely no idea where we were headed as we squinted at the windshield, muttering "I don't remember this.
+We were the subject of much curiosity and gawking as our Canadian car slowly navigated the “topes” (speed bumps) and narrow, shoulder-less roadway.
+I'm sure our friends were convinced we had absolutely no idea where we were headed as we squinted at the windshield, muttering, "I don't remember this.
 I don't remember any of this."
-We just hadn't realized that there were two different exits off of the main highway.
+We just hadn't realized that there were two different exits off the main highway.

-For decades many of the building including the market, colonial buildings and the monastery have been painted a lovely golden egg-yolk colour.
-The cobble stone streets, the iron lamp posts, and the clippity-clop of horse-drawn carriages give the town a tranquil old-time ambiance.
+For decades, many of the buildings, including the market, colonial buildings and the monastery, have been painted a lovely golden egg-yolk colour.
+The cobblestone streets, the iron lamp posts, and the clippity-clop of horse-drawn carriages give the town a tranquil old-time ambiance.
 The site is undergoing a massive restoration with state, federal, and UNESCO money.

 Our car, and a horse-drawn carriage at Kinich temple